xjiae/HDDDS/README.md

 # Ground Truth eXplanation Dataset
 1. Please run the `setup.sh` file to downlad the datasets.
-2. Please run `pip install -r requirements.txt` to install the necessary packages.
+2. Please run `conda env create --name gtx --file environment.yml` to install the necessary packages.
 3. Please find the notebook `example.ipynb` for the sample access to our dataset and potential use of dataloaders.
 4. Please find the code for experiments in `hddds.py` (which is going to be slow).
 The detailed code is consist of three parts, and separated in three files:
 -  `experiments/train.py`: training the predictive models;